 An exceptional and very rare set of four late 17th century scagliola panels, each with birds amongst plants and fruit.
 Possibly by Baldassare Artima.
-Each held in modern black and gilt frames.
+Each held in antique black and gilt frames.

 Each panel size: